Assisi

 At Rocca Sant'Angelo (11 km from Assisi) there is an old Franciscan monastery.
 In its church are paintings by followers of Giotto and painters from the Umbrian school.

-Full-day Excursions from Florence to Assisi and Spello
+Full-day Tours from Florence to Assisi and Spello

 Maurizio Manuelli's Minibus Service